openstack-archive/mogan/doc/source/user/availability-zones.rst

 You can select which availability zone servers are launched on.

 #.
-To select the availabiilty zone where servers are launched, use the
+To select the availability zone where servers are launched, use the
    ``--availability-zone ZONE`` parameter on the :command:`openstack baremetalcompute server create` command.